Right of entry

 Notice of the visit

-Permit holders entering a workplace have to give written notice to the site occupier and any other affected employers at least 24 hours, but not more than 14 days, before their visit.
-This is known as an entry notice.
+Permit holders entering a workplace have to give notice to the site occupier and any other affected employers.
+This notice must be given:

-A permit holder who has entered a premises also needs to produce the entry notice (or exemption certificate) as well as their entry permit on request by the site occupier or an affected employer.
+• their entry permit on request by the site occupier or an affected employer.

 Rules for entering a textile, clothing or footwear industry workplace